JesusValeraDev/JesusValeraDev.github.io/content/2020-04-03-why-you-should-not-use-reflection-when-testing.md

 </span></code></pre>

 - **Q**: Will the ‘standard’ fail?
 What about the Reflection one?
-- **A**: The standard will fail because we expect 4 as a result but we got a 0.
+- **A**: The standard will fail because we expect 4 as a result, but we got a 0.
-  However, the reflection one will pass, because we are not focusing on the real implementation, we are creating a false positive which can be dangerous.
+  However, the reflection will pass, because we are not focusing on the real implementation, we are creating a false positive which can be dangerous.

 ## Dealing with some problems when not using Reflection